iCrazyBlaze/blog/_posts/2019-07-25-building-a-minecraft-mod.md

 }
 ```
 This code renders the text "Hello world!" in dark red in the top left corner of the screen.
-Replace `condition goes here` with a valid boolean to be able to enable and disale the GUI.
+Replace `condition goes here` with a valid boolean to be able to enable and disable the GUI.

 # Creating a GUI Screen
 GUI Screens are like Overlays, but the mouse is enabled and the player can interact with the GUI.
 An example of this is the game's pause menu.